ebergher/primenumbers/README.md

 Each exposed API has a detailed description.

-Of 7 operations exposed, only 2:
+Of 7 operations exposed, only 2 represent the requirements for the project :
- - /primes/checkprime/{s} and
+ - /primes/checkprime/{s} (checks if a number is prime)
- - /primes/nextprime/{s}
+ - /primes/nextprime/{s} (calculates the next prime number after the given number)

-are required for the project, they are also the ones optimized performance-wise.

 The other 5 are exposed to show the difference in performance and max value limitations between the 2 solutions : using long or BigInteger as data types for the calculations.

 ### Data types used for performance improvement

-Because BigInteger occupies much more memory and has much slower operations, I have only used it to handle values greater than the Long.MAX_VALUE: 9223372036854775807.
+Because BigInteger occupies much more memory and has much slower operations (compared to primitive long), I have only used it to handle values greater than the Long.MAX_VALUE: 9223372036854775807.

-So, for the 2 main methods, the values for determining the data types used are:
+So, for the 2 main methods, the threshold values for determining the data types used are:
  - 9223372036854775807 (Long.MAX_VALUE) for /primes/checkprime/{s} and
  - 9223372036854775783 for /primes/nextprime/{s}.